german-sv/comsys19/README.md

-# Source code for the Laboratory on communication systems
+# Source code for the Laboratory on Communication Systems

 ## Folder structure